infumap/infumap/docs/deployment/raspberry-pi.md

 Pi device as possible.

-A cheap/small instance size will suffice since we will not use the VPS instance for anything other than forwarding through HTTPS web requests to the Raspberry Pi device.
+A cheap/small instance size will suffice since we will not use the VPS instance for anything other than forwarding through HTTPS web traffic to/from the Raspberry Pi device.

 Use public-key authentication, with a different key to your Raspberry Pi.